swyxio/brain/A - Writing/retreat notes.md

 Build a [Swipe File](https://smartblogger.com/swipe-file/) of your mentors!

-Then we'll talk about Editing: the most painful part of writing
+Then we'll talk about Editing: the most painful part of writing.
+Philip Kiely will offer some thoughts from his experience.

 -   Solo Editing
     -   Write at night and edit in the morning